United Church of Christ: General Synod

-The denomination's churchwide deliberative body is the General Synod, which meets every two years.
+The denomination's church-wide deliberative body is the General Synod, which meets every three years.
 The General Synod consists of delegates elected from the Conferences (distributed proportionally by conference size) together with the members of the United Church of Christ Board (see below), the officers of the denomination, and representatives of so-called "Historically Underrepresented Groups", such as the disabled, young adults, racial minorities, and gay and lesbian persons.

 While General Synod provides the most visible voice of the "stance of the denomination" on any particular issue, the covenantal polity of the denomination means that General Synod speaks to local churches, associations, and conferences, but not for them.
 Thus, the other settings of the church are allowed to hold differing views and practices on all non-constitutional matters.

 General Synod considers three kinds of resolutions: